hakerdefo/hakerdefo.github.io/_posts/2023-01-19-persistent-network-interfaces-names-debian.md

 ip link show
 ```

 The above command will list all interfaces names and their MAC addresses.
-Note down the MAC address of the interface that you wish to rename to <code>eth0</code>.
+Note down the MAC address of the interface that you wish to rename.
 Let's assume that the MAC address is <code>b4:96:91:14:ae:5a</code>.

 Now we need to modify the <code>/etc/network/interfaces</code> file slightly.
-Your <code>/etc/network/interfaces</code> file currently looks something like this,
+Your <code>/etc/network/interfaces</code> file currently should look something like this,

 ```bash
 # This file describes the network interfaces available on your system